Dog aggression is one of the most common reasons pet parents seek professional behavioral help for their dogs.

 Your veterinarian or a CDBC may refer you to a board-certified veterinary behaviorist depending on the situation and the severity of the aggressive behavior.

 I don’t recommend tackling aggressive behaviors on your own.
-A professional can help you to address the root cause or your pup’s aggression and start you on the right course of treatment.
+While we have so great tips for training an aggressive dog, a professional can help you to address the root cause or your pup’s aggression and start you on the right course of treatment.

 It is important to note that there really is no ‘cure’ for aggression and treatment may be challenging.
 Often, a professional can help you to reduce the frequency or intensity of aggressive behaviors through training and management practices.